Brand Name Alloprin Common Name allopurinol

 How should I use this medication?

-The recommended dose ranges from 100 mg to 800 mg daily in 1 to 3 divided doses taken after food, depending on the condition being treated.
+The recommended dose ranges from 100 mg to 800 mg daily in 1 to 3 divided doses, depending on the condition being treated.
+Take allopurinol after eating, to help minimize upset stomach.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.